etnite/tiledb_scripts/README.md

 A typical TileDB for VCF data will be larger than a corresponding single multi-sample VCF/BCF file; in my testing about 4X or 5X larger, though this heavily depends upon the sparseness of the data.
-This is because the DB stores metadata (i.e. header data) for each sample, whereas in a multi-sample file this information is stored only once.
+This is because the DB stores metadata (e.g. header data) for each sample, whereas in a multi-sample file this information is stored only once.
 On the other hand this approach allows for much better record keeping regarding how each particular sample was processed.

 A TileDB will be substantially smaller than the sum of the single-sample files it is built out of.
-This is because, unlike a flat file, the TileDB does not store missing data.
+This is because, unlike a flat file, the TileDB does not store any missing data.

 ## Installation